 This is a rare disorder that can cause blood vessel inflammation throughout the body.
 Behcet’s can lead to numerous signs and symptoms that may seem unrelated at first.
 Symptoms can include recurrent mouth and genital ulcers not due to an infection, eye inflammation, skin rashes and lesions, and in severe cases brain, spinal cord, and large blood vessel involvement.
 Behcet’s was historically identified in the Turkish population and surrounding areas of the ‘silk road’ and has been found to be associated with the gene HLA B51.

 How does Lomibao Rheumatology & Wellness Care treat Vasculitis?

 The approach to treatment of vasculitis is based on current evidence-based guidelines.
 Treatment is customized based on what body part is currently affected and symptomatic to the patient, prevention of serious organ involvement, and patient preference.
 Initial fast-acting treatments are typically oral or injection corticosteroids such as prednisone or NSAIDs.
-DMARDs and Biologics are used as ‘steroid sparing agents’ and are more specific and targeted treatment for the disease.
+DMARDs and Biologics are used as ‘steroid-sparing agents’ and are more specific and targeted treatments for the disease.
 Depending on the patient’s needs, sometimes DMARDs and Biologics may be combined.
 Common DMARDs used for vasculitis include methotrexate, Cellcept, and Imuran.
 Subcutaneous Actemra has been recently approved for treatment of GCA.
 Cytoxan, an infusion chemotherapy treatment, is sometimes used for very severe refractory cases of vasculitis, administered in the hospital outpatient infusion clinic.
-Infusion biologic offered by Lomibao Rheumatology & Wellness Care for treatment of vasculitis is Rituxan.
+The infusion biologic offered by Lomibao Rheumatology & Wellness Care for the treatment of vasculitis is Rituxan.
 Wellness services for vasculitis – coming soon!